-Usually WordPress tries to explain the reason or any other details every time you face any error.
-The 403 forbidden error in WordPress is an indication of the scenario when the server permissions prohibits an access to any particular page off your WordPress website.
+WordPress 403 forbidden Error: Usually WordPress tries to explain the reason or any other details every time you face any error.
+The 403 forbidden error in WordPress is an indication of the scenario when the server permissions prohibits access to any particular page of your WordPress website.

 You can stumble upon this error in situations like:

-- You can get this error while installing the WordPress which can be quite dreadful for the WordPress beginners.
+- You can get this error while installing WordPress which can be quite dreadful for WordPress beginners.

 - When you try to visit any particular page on your WordPress website, you may come across this error.

 - Sometimes you may see an ‘access denied’ message instead of the ‘403 forbidden error’ message on WordPress.
 So do not get confused.